seam/remoting/readme.txt

 * Added new feature - Model API
 * Simplified JavaScript stubs for server-side beans
 * Added option to compress remote.js - add ?compress=true to URL
+* Experimental JMS support (that was present in Seam 2.x) has been removed - this feature will be provided at a later date by a unified AJAX event bus.
+* Support for batch requests has been removed